Kvitekvist/FUS/README.md

 ### Removing FUS

 You can just remove the MO2 folder and be done with it.
-SKSE and ENB files will still be in your game folder.
-The easiest way to remove these, unless you know what files that is, is to remove them with the tool they were installed with (see [activate essential files](https://github.com/Kvitekvist/FUS/wiki/Activate-the-Essential-Files)), or if you want to be absolutely sure, just do a clean install of Skyrim VR again (see [clean Skyrim](https://github.com/Kvitekvist/FUS/wiki/Prepare-PC-for-modlist#clean-skyrim)).
+If you want to be absolutely sure, just do a clean install of Skyrim VR again (see [clean Skyrim](https://github.com/Kvitekvist/FUS/wiki/Prepare-PC-for-modlist#clean-skyrim)).

 ## Changelog